freddyouellette/duoscribe/README.md

 ```

 ## How to Use
-> WARNING: This program uses AWS Rekognition and AWS Comprehend to extract text from images and get the language.
+> WARNING: This program uses AWS Rekognition to extract text from images.
 You must have an AWS account set up with an access key.
-The Free Tier of AWS allows 5000 processed images per month on Rekognition, and $0.0001 per unit on Comprehend.
+The Free Tier of AWS allows 5000 processed images per month on Rekognition.
 1. Build the program
 ```
 make build